ai4life-opencalls/oc_2_project_26/README.md

 ---
-This repo was created by the [AI4Life project](https://ai4life.eurobioimaging.eu) using data provided by Jan van der Beek at Center for Molecular Medicine, Utrecht.
+This repository contains code for the automatic correlation of light microscopy (LM) and electron microscopy (EM) images.
+Developed as part of the [AI4Life project](https://ai4life.eurobioimaging.eu), it uses data provided by Jan van der Beek from the Center for Molecular Medicine, Utrecht.
-All the images demonstrated in this tutorial are provided under **CC-BY** licence.
+All images used in this tutorial are licensed under **CC-BY**.
 If any of the instructions are not working, please [open an issue](https://github.com/ai4life-opencalls/oc_2_project_26/issues) or contact us at [ai4life@fht.org](ai4life@fht.org)!

-# Introduction
+## Introduction
-The project aims to achieve an accurate automatic correlation of light and electron microscopy images.
-The combination of multi-channel protein labeling through fluorescence microscopy with nm-scale ultrastructural morphology from electron microscopy can provide both molecular and ultrastructural information of endo-lysosomal alternations at high resolution.
+The project focuses on accurately aligning LM and EM images to combine molecular and ultrastructural information for high-resolution analysis of endo-lysosomal alterations.
+LM provides multi-channel protein labeling through fluorescence microscopy, while EM offers nanoscale morphological details.
+Aligning these images enables comprehensive insights into cellular structures.

+Initially, image alignment relied on manually selecting points of interest and using ec-CLEM software to detect the correlation between them.
+This was a time-consuming and non-reproducible approach.
+This project instead aims to automate the process by detecting the reference features in both image modalities automatically.

+Nuclei would be ideal reference features.
+They were relatively easy to detect in LM images using [CellPose](https://www.cellpose.org/), however, they were impossible to detect in EM images.
+Methods like [SAM](https://segment-anything.com/), [Micro-SAM](https://github.com/computational-cell-analytics/micro-sam), [ConvPaint](https://github.com/guiwitz/napari-convpaint), or traditional segmentation techniques did not yield good results for EM.
+As a solution, the team had to use fiducial particles as reference markers.

+The fiducial particles in the LM image were detected using the Big-FISH Python package for spot detection.
+Cooresponding spots in EM images were located using template matching.
+Then the Probreg package was used for point cloud registration and finally the LM image was warped based on the resulting displacement.
+This workflow enables robust, fully automatic registration of LM and EM images for integrated biological analysis.

 ## Installation
 Install the [conda](https://conda.io) package, dependency and environment manager.